dlaub3/blog/programming/algorithms/common-algorithms.md

 }
 ```

+### Quick Sort
-**Quick Sort**: Quick sort is another divide and conquer algorithm.
+Quick sort is another divide and conquer algorithm.
 It works similar to merge sort but uses less memory when processing arrays.

 ```js
 function quickSort(array) {